klebgenomics/Kaptive/README.md

 WARNING: These databases have been developed and tested specifically for _A. baumannii_ and may not be suitable for screening other _Acinetobacter_ species.
 You can check that your assembly is a true _A. baumannii_ by screening for the _oxaAB_ gene e.g. using blastn.

  Database versions:
-* Kaptive v0.7.0 and above include the original _A. baumannii_ K and OC locus databases, as described in [Wyres, KL. et al. bioRxiv (2019).](https://www.biorxiv.org/content/10.1101/869370v1)
+* Kaptive v0.7.0 and above include the original _A. baumannii_ K and OC locus databases, as described in [Wyres, KL. et al. Microbial Genomics, 2020.](https://doi.org/10.1099/mgen.0.000339)